TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/troubleshooting/_index.md

 ### pkg/util/store:driver (driver error)

-The Things Stack runs kubernetes jobs to initialize and migrate Postgres.
-This error can occur if the The Things Stack is accessed either before these jobs are run or if the jobs failed to execute.
+{{% tts %}} runs kubernetes jobs to initialize and migrate Postgres.
+This error can occur if the {{% tts %}} is accessed either before these jobs are run or if the jobs failed to execute.
 Check the status of the jobs for more details on what went wrong.